truenas/middleware/docs/userguide/index.rst

 User accounts can be given permissions to volumes or datasets.
 If you wish to use groups to manage permissions, you should create the user accounts first, then assign the accounts as members of the groups.
 This section demonstrates how to create a user account.

-**NOTE:** if Active Directory or OpenLDAP is running on your network, you do not need to recreate the network's users or groups.
+.. note:: if Active Directory or OpenLDAP is running on your network, you do not need to recreate the network's users or groups.
 Instead, import the existing account information into FreeNAS® using Services → Active Directory or Services → LDAP.

 Account → Users → View Users provides a listing of all of the system accounts that were installed with the FreeNAS® operating system, as shown in
 Figure 4.2a.

 **Figure 4.2a: Managing User Accounts**

 |Figure42a_png|